OmaymaS/fastai_torch_models/fastai_training_job/README.md

 ## GCP training on vertexai

-An example of bhuilding a GCR image then triggering training on vertexai.
+An example of building a GCR image then triggering training on vertexai.

 ### 1- Build image